Carbohydrate conformation: Anomeric effect

 Anomers can be interconverted through a process known as mutarotation.
 The anomeric effect more accurately called the endo-anomeric effect is the propensity for heteroatoms at C-1 to be oriented axially.
 This is counter intuitive as one would expect the equatorially anomer to be the thermodynamic product.
 This effect has been rationalized through dipole–dipole repulsion and n–σ* arguments.

 Reverse anomeric effect

 The reverse anomeric effect, proposed in 1965 by R. U. Lemieux, is the tendency for electropositive groups at the anomeric position to be oriented equatorially.
 Original publication reported this phenomenon with N-(2,3,4,6-tetra-O-acetyl-α-D-glucopyranosyl)-4-methylpyridinium bromide.
 However, further studies have shown the effect to be a solvation and steric issue.
 It is accepted that there is no generalized reverse anomeric effect.

 Hydroxymethyl conformation

 Rotation around the C-5/C-6 bond is described by the angle ω.
 Three possible staggered conformations are possible:: gauche–trans (gt), gauche–gauche (gg), and trans–gauche (tg).
 The name indicates the interaction between O-5 and OH-6 first followed by the interaction between OH-6 and C-4.

-Oligosaccaharide conformation
+Oligosaccharide conformation

 In addition to the factors affecting monosaccharide residues, conformational analysis of oligosaccharides and polysaccharides requires consideration additional factors.